prajjwaldimri/Friend-App/README.md

-App created to help rape victims.
+App created to help everyone physically.
 Works on Windows and Android